alvo254/Moringa-school-IP-2/README.md

 fonts can be imported into html by the @symbol

 This is just personal research done while trying to learn technologies to use in web development.
+Unfortunately i am havig problems with responsiveness of the website will push an update on my pr0gress